safing/docs/portmaster/guides/contribute.md

 ### Report VPN Compatibility

 Help us understand Portmaster compatibility with different VPN clients.
 Whether the VPN client works together with the Portmaster or not - your reports will help us massively to know where we currently stand.
-We will extend the [VPN Compatibility section](../install/status/vpn-compatibility) with a table of compatibility and update that based on your reports.
+All reports are collected, updated and easily accessible in the [VPN Compatibility section](../install/status/vpn-compatibility).

 ### Report Software Compatibility

 Have certain applications stopped working with the Portmaster?
 Or games?
 Or a special development tool?
 Your reports will help us massively to know where we currently stand.
-We will create a Software Compatibility section with a table of compatible software and update that based on your reports.
+All reports are collected and easily accessible in the [Software Compatibility section](../install/status/software-compatibility).

 | 📝 Compatibility Report: VPN          | [report](https://github.com/safing/portmaster/issues/new?assignees=&labels=in/compatibility&template=report-compatibility.md) |
 | 📝 Compatibility Report: Linux distro | [report](https://github.com/safing/portmaster/issues/new?assignees=&labels=in/compatibility&template=report-compatibility.md) |